Autumn call is now closed – thank you to all who applied!

 Research environment

-The PhD students accepted in the doctoral program will work in one of its ten partner universities (in alphabetical order): Aalto University, LUT University, Tampere University, University of Eastern Finland, University of Helsinki, University of Jyväskylä, University of Oulu, University of Turku, University of Vaasa, Åbo Akademi University.
+Ten universities take part in the AI-DOC program (in alphabetical order): Aalto University, LUT University, Tampere University, University of Eastern Finland, University of Helsinki, University of Jyväskylä, University of Oulu, University of Turku, University of Vaasa, Åbo Akademi University.
+In the autumn call, there are positions still left in all universities except Tampere University, University of Vaasa, and University of Eastern Finland.

 Potential collaborators include